Policies and Procedures for Summer Conference

 Global Village

 Global Village provides suite-style housing with lounges, community kitchens, meeting spaces, and laundry rooms.
-Each suite offers four single bedrooms and one double bedroom (used as a single bedroom), which include a bed with storage unit underneath, a twin XL mattress (7.25” x 36” x 80”), desk, chair, wardrobe closet, and window shades.
+Each suite offers four to five single bedrooms, which include a bed with storage unit underneath, a twin XL mattress (7.25” x 36” x 80”), desk, chair, wardrobe closet, and window shades.
 There are two full bathrooms and a common living area within the suite.
 The complex also features a number of services a few feet away, which include a post office, hair salon, restaurants, convenience store, and an art, craft, and design shop.

 Room Assignments

 For the majority of groups, room assignments are made prior to a group’s arrival.
-In order to make room assignments and to ensure an accurate record of participants, the associate director of housing must receive a typed list of your conference participants no later than ten (10) days prior to the first day of your conference.
-Rosters provided after the (10) days will be charged a $25.00 late fee.
+In order to make room assignments and to ensure an accurate record of participants, the associate director of housing must receive a roster of your conference participants no later than ten (10) days prior to the first day of your conference.
+Rosters provided after the (10) day deadline will be charged a $25.00 late fee.
 The list must include both first and last names, age, gender, and any roommate preference.
 If no roommate preference is listed, we will pair guests on a random basis according to their gender.
 Please also indicate early arrivals or late departures by date.
-Any special requests for room location must be submitted along with the final roster (e.g. separation of males and females on the floor, placement of chaperone’s, or the need for housing three guests in a triple).
-Male and females may not share a room unless they make a request with the RIT Housing office.
+Any special requests for room location must be submitted along with the final roster (e.g. separation of males and females on the floor, placement of chaperones, or the need for housing three guests in a triple).

-Global Village suites consist of one double bedroom and 4 single bedrooms for a total occupancy of 6 people.
+Global Village suites consist of 4-5 single bedrooms for a total occupancy of 5 people.
 Each suite will require a minimum of 4 people to remain exclusive to one group.
-If there are less than 4 people in a suite, We understand that emergency situations may require room changes, however, please note that after the ten (10) day deadline we may not be able to accommodate housing changes.
+If there are less than 4 people in a suite, we understand that emergency situations may require room changes, however, please note that after the ten (10) day deadline we may not be able to accommodate housing changes.
 Should we be able to accommodate such changes, there will be a minimum ten dollar ($10.00) administrative charge per change.

 Check-In Procedures

 All groups will have a check-in time where the Summer Housing staff will set up a table to issue keys, building access cards, and linen (if applicable) on the day your group arrives.
 Check-in days/times are established by the conference/camp leader.
-Specific arrangements must be made for individual participants arriving after 11:00 P.M..
-Any participants that unexpectedly decide not to attend the conference/camp will be charged a $50 no show fee.
+Specific arrangements must be made for individual participants arriving after 11:00 p.m..
+Any participants that unexpectedly decide not to attend the conference/camp will be charged a $50 no show fee to the master invoice.
 Any concerns between 11 p.m.–8 a.m. can be addressed with Public Safety.
 Housing staff will follow-up with concerns/issues the following morning.
-It is your responsibility to inform your participants of check-in and check-out information as well as clear driving directions to the pre-determined locations.
-Please notify the assistant director of housing in advance if your group requests additional information to be distributed at the time of your group’s arrival.
+It is your responsibility to inform your participants of check-in and check-out information as well as clear driving directions to the predetermined locations.
+Please notify the associate director of housing in advance if your group requests additional information to be distributed at the time of your group’s arrival.

-The Summer Housing staff will host check-ins for each conference group at a charge of $14.20 per employee/ per hour.
-The amount of employees assigned to each check-in is based on the Associate Director’s discretion.
+The Summer Housing staff will host check-ins outside of office hours (8:00 A.M. - 4:30 P.M.) for each conference group at a charge of $15.00per employee/ per hour.
+The amount of employees assigned to each check-in is based on the associate director’s discretion.

 Linen Packages

 Requested linen packages will be available for pick-up at the check-in table.
-Each guest receiving linens will need to provide their signature to confirm receipt of linen package.
-Any missing or damaged linens must be reported within 24 hours of the groups arrival.
+Any missing or damaged linens must be reported within 24 hours of the group's arrival.
 Requests for additional linens, or other amenities, must be made during business hours from 8 a.m.–4:30 p.m.
-All linen packages must be returned in the linen bag upon departure.
+All linen packages must be returned in the linen bag to the check-out location upon departure.

 Early Arrivals or Late Departures